nestoru/remoto-it/README.md

 		make install
 		node --version

 1. Add existing recipes to file recipes/${host}.sh where ${host} is the remote server to connect to.
-Here is sample.com.sh where some recipes are commented out to run only nodejs.sh
+Here is sample.com.sh where some recipes are commented out to run only svn.sh and nodejs.sh

 		#
 		# Recipe line must start with number or letter,